-Overview of departments led by the Deputy Secretary, Student Experience.
+Overview of departments led by the Deputy Secretary, Students

 Student Experience Services (SES) is a large group of administrative, student service and support departments at the University of Edinburgh.
-Part of USG, the University Secretary’s Group, SES is headed up by the Deputy Secretary, Student Experience.
+Part of USG, the University Secretary’s Group, SES is headed up by the Deputy Secretary, Students.

 Each department within SES has its own mission, and these missions can be quite disparate, but we have a shared vision, shared values and a range of common development themes.